P.D. Soros Fellowship for New Americans

 Fellowship awarded to support work towards an MD in Medicine at Cornell University

-SANDEEP KISHORE is on faculty at the University of California, San Francisco.
+SANDEEP KISHORE is an Associate Professor and physician-scientist at the University of California, San Francisco (UCSF).
 Previously, he was on faculty at the Icahn School of Medicine at Mount Sinai, a fellow at the Human Nature Lab at University and president of the Young Professionals Chronic Disease Network.
 He was a previous term member of the Council on Foreign Relations.

-Sandeep was born in Pittsburgh and grew up primarily in Arkansas and Virginia; his parents are naturalized US citizens from India.
+Sandeep was born in Pittsburgh and grew up primarily in Arkansas and Virginia; his parents are naturalized US citizens from India and his brother Sanjay is also a Paul & Daisy Soros Fellow.

 Education